flashbots/flashbots-writings-website/README.md

 ### Deployment

 Create a pull-request to the main branch.
-All changes to the `main` branch are automatically deployed by CI to Github Pages.
+All changes to the `main` branch are automatically published via Vercel.

 ### Steps to publish a new post